Flag and seal of Virginia: Unofficial flags (1833–1861)

 The first state flag was made in 1833 during the Nullification Crisis.
 It was raised on February 22 by Governor John Floyd in Richmond, and later displayed at Bellona Arsenal and other public buildings.
 Floyd suggested that the flag should fly during special events instead of the U.S. flag.
 The flag and the idea of flying it in place of the U.S. flag caused great resentment among some members of the Virginia House of Delegates who threatened to tear the flag down.
 In defense of the flag, other house members proclaimed that they would die for the flag.
 Floyd would later raise the American flag alongside the state flag to appease both sides of the house.
-This flag was not officially adopted until April 30, 1861, nearly two weeks after the state seceded from the Union.